 On Bubble, refactoring isn’t necessary.
 Since your app’s logic is handled through Bubble’s visual programming language, traditional code refactoring isn’t part of the process.
 This can be a big time-saver!
 Sometimes, as businesses grow and scale on Bubble, they want to find ways to make their app run more efficiently to optimize costs.
 If and when you reach this point, you’ll find plenty of ways to do this from our community or through our resources — but it’s not a must from day one like it is with code.

-Iteration happens via the visual editor.
-Currently, Bubble doesn’t support AI-powered iteration, but it’s coming soon!
-For now, you can use the drag-and-drop editor to manually add and adjust functionality, features, UI, UX, workflows, logic, and everything else related to your app.
+Iteration happens through the AI Agent or visual editor.
+The AI Agent can help you add features, troubleshoot, and continue building, while the visual editor lets you manually add and adjust functionality, features, UI, UX, workflows, logic, and everything else related to your app.

 Vercel v0 optimization and iteration